Eyadfezex/my-notes/React/Rendering/HOC.md

 ## HOC

-A higher-order component (HOC) is an advanced technique in React for reusing component logic.
-HOCs are not part of the React API, per se.
-They are a pattern that emerges from React’s compositional nature.

-Concretely, a higher-order component is a function that takes a component and returns a new component.
+A Higher-Order Component is a pattern in React where a function takes a component and returns a new component with added functionality.
+It's a way of enhancing or modifying existing components in a composable manner.

-Whereas a component transforms props into UI, a higher-order component transforms a component into another component.
+## Use Cases :

+- Code Reusability: HOCs promote reusability by encapsulating common functionalities that can be applied to multiple components.

+- Cross-cutting Concerns: HOCs are often used for concerns that span multiple components, such as logging, authentication, or route handling.

+- Props Injection: HOCs can inject additional props or behavior into components without modifying the components themselves.

+- Conditional Rendering: HOCs can conditionally render components based on certain conditions.

 ## Syntax